kgni/mvst-coding-challenge/README.md

 ### 1. Query a users repositories using API endpoint query parameters

-Currently, all repositories for a specific user are being fetched on initial load, using SSR.
+Currently, all repositories for a specific user are being fetched on load, and the data is being rendered on the server using SSR.

 The GitHub API has an endpoint, where you can fetch repositories owned by a specific user:
 `GET search/repositories?q=+user:{user}`